Sastik/Basic_LINUX_Tutorial_Document/README.md

       man [option] [section number] [command name]

-   option – the search result output.
+   🔗option – the search result output.

-   section number – the section in which to look for the man page.
+   🔗section number – the section in which to look for the man page.

-   command name – the name of the command which man page you want to see.
+   🔗command name – the name of the command which man page you want to see.

    Example: